Nushell

 Tips

-To obtain the original index, you can using the enumerate
+To obtain the original index, you can use the enumerate command.
+For example:

 Key/Column names with spaces